 The current state of the location of the Austin Energy office project site, located at the northeast corner of Mueller Boulevard and Philomena Street.

 Catellus, the master development firm for the planned community at the former Mueller airport, will oversee the four-story, 275,000-square-foot Class A office project’s construction, with the city’s electric utility slated to purchase the building and consolidate more than 1,100 employees there at a later date.
-The details of that transaction are allegedly still being hammered out by Austin Energy’s purchasing group, but a presentation by city staff to the Mueller plan’s advisory commission earlier this month gave us a first look at the building, designed by the local architects at Page — along with an amusingly candid set of bullet points explaining the city’s rationale behind letting Catellus handle its development:
+The details of that transaction are allegedly still being hammered out by Austin Energy’s purchasing group, but a presentation by city staff to the Mueller plan’s advisory commission earlier this month gave us a first look at the building, designed by California-based firm ELS Architecture with local outfit Page serving as architect of record– along with an amusingly candid set of bullet points explaining the city’s rationale behind letting Catellus handle its development:

 So let’s get this straight, the developer assumes all the risk, and we don’t have to wait seven years for a new building?
 It’s a refreshingly honest take on the city’s ever-ballooning timelines for many of its own projects, though whoever wrote this presentation likely didn’t mean it that way — they’re just stating facts!